scraswell/golangca/openssl/README.md

 0) Entry type.
 May be "V" (valid), "R" (revoked) or "E" (expired).
-Note that an expired may have the type "V" because the type has not been updated. 'openssl ca updatedb' does such an update.
+Note that an expired may have the type "V" because the type has not been updated. 'openssl ca -updatedb' does such an update.
 1) Expiration datetime.
 2) Revokation datetime.
 This is set for any entry of the type "R".
 3) Serial number.